EmanuelePardini/MeetHub-Demo/README.md

 3. Enter the frontend dir and do npm install
 4. Enter the api dir and do the composer install
 5. Do npm start to use for the frontend
 6. Do php artisan serve for the backend
+7. Execute the migration.sql on Mysql.
+8. 8.
+Enjoy!

 ## Technologies Used: